docusign/code-examples-php/README.md

 ### Prerequisites

-**Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart) from the DocuSign Developer Center, skip items 1 and 2 below as they're automatically created for you.
+**Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart) from the DocuSign Developer Center, skip items 1 and 2 below as they're automatically performed for you.

 1. A DocuSign Developer account (email and password) on [demo.docusign.net](https://demo.docusign.net).
 If you don't already have one, create a [free account](https://go.docusign.com/sandbox/productshot/?elqCampaignId=16532).
 1. A DocuSign integration key (client ID) that is configured for authentication to use either the